runmat-org/runmat/website/content/blog/runmat-accel-intro-blog.md

 canonical: "https://runmat.org/blog/runmat-accelerate-fastest-runtime-for-your-math"
 ---

-## The Fastest Runtime for your Math

 ### Why a faster way to do math

 Your mathematical code is elegant.
 It's also 50x slower than it should be.
 You know GPUs could fix this, but the path there is absurd: rewrite everything in CUDA, manage device memory explicitly, accept vendor lock-in, or pay thousands per seat for accelerators that still require code changes.
 The gap between "math as we think it" and "math as GPUs want it" has become so normalized that we've forgotten to question why  (A \- mean(A)) / std(A) should require anything more than writing exactly that.

 RunMat eliminates this gap entirely.
-Write your mathematical operations in clean, readable syntax.
-RunMat automatically fuses them into optimized GPU kernels that match or exceed hand-tuned CUDA performance.
-It runs on whatever GPU you have—NVIDIA, AMD, Apple Silicon, Intel—through native APIs (Metal/DirectX/Vulkan).
-No device management.
+You write your math in clean, readable MATLAB-style syntax.
+RunMat automatically fuses your operations into optimized kernels and runs them on the best place — CPU or GPU.
+On GPU, it can often match or beat hand-tuned CUDA pipelines on many math-heavy workloads.

+It runs on whatever GPU you have — NVIDIA, AMD, Apple Silicon, Intel — through native APIs (Metal / DirectX 12 / Vulkan).
+No device flags.
 No vendor lock-in.
 No rewrites.
-If you're tired of choosing between mathematical clarity and computational speed, this is for you.

 ### The performance tradeoff (until now)